alzahraaelsallakh/Infotainment-System-Yocto/README.md

 ```
 4. Make sure that qmake selected in Qt version for your PC is Qt5 not Qt4  ``` /usr/lib/qt5/bin/qmake ```
 5. Clean your project, add ```QT += multimedia multimediawidgets``` to your .pro file and run qmake again (right click on your project)
-6. Qt media moudles rely on GStreamer, make sure that it's enabled as mentioned in [Adding Sound](#enableSound) section
+6. Qt media modules rely on GStreamer, make sure that it's enabled as mentioned in [Adding Sound](#enableSound) section

 ---